sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/installprovisiontool.rst

     * After executing ``discovery_provision.yml`` playbook, user can check the log file available at ``/var/log/omnia.log`` for more information.

-    * racadm and ipmitool are installed on all target nodes except Ubuntu 20.04.

     * Ansible playbooks by default run concurrently on 5 nodes.
 To change this, update the ``forks`` value in ``ansible.cfg`` present in the respective playbook directory.

     * While the ``admin_nic`` on cluster nodes is configured by Omnia to be static, the public NIC IP address should be configured by user.